greenelab/cimr-d/README.rst

 All data deposited here have been either::

-  * contributed by researchers who own the copyright or license to the data, or |br|\
+  * contributed by researchers who own the copyright or license to the data, or
   * reprocessed and deposited from a public source.